cmbarton/landscapes_climate_mobility_N-Iberia/readme.txt

 nwiberia_dates.csv [database of C14 date for the Upper Paleolithic through Mesolithic of Northern Iberia in csv text format]nwiberia_dates.rda [database of C14 date for the Upper Paleolithic through Mesolithic of Northern Iberia in R data format] nwiberia_lithics.csv [database of lithic asssemblages for the Upper Paleolithic through Mesolithic of Northern Iberia in csv text format]nwiberia_lithics.rda [database of lithic asssemblages for the Upper Paleolithic through Mesolithic of Northern Iberia in R data format]

 We were unable to receive permission by the time of publication of the QI paper to publish data we used from level 15 of Mirón.
-You will need to contact the excavator for these data: Manuel Gonzales Morales, Universidad de Cantabria.
+You will need to contact one of the excavators for these data: Manuel Gonzales Morales, Universidad de Cantabria or Lawrence Straus, University of New Mexico.

 ice_cores.csv [NGRIP2 and GISP2 ice core data from Greenland in csv text format] ice_cores.rda [NGRIP2 and GISP2 ice core data from Greenland in R data format]